szhu/fix-growlvoice/README.md

 This is [@szhu](https://www.github.com/szhu)'s automation of that process.
 It does the following:

-- Installs cycript and the original fix to `/Library/Application Support/GrowlVoice`
+- Installs cycript and the original fix to `/Library/Application Support/GrowlVoice`.
-- Installs a privileged helper (LaunchDaemon) that runs whenever `/Library/Application Support/GrowlVoice/patch_now` is touched
+- Installs a privileged helper (LaunchDaemon) that is bound to the world-writable socket `/Library/Application Support/GrowlVoice/socket`.
+This allows all users to launch the helper.
-- Modifies `GrowlVoice.app` to touch `/Library/Application Support/GrowlVoice/patch_now` at the appropriate time during launch
+- Modifies `GrowlVoice.app` to connect to this socket on launch.

 ## Contributing